 We know from our own experience that dyslexia-friendly strategies can easily be introduced and integrated in a primary level setting among all students.
 When Davis Learning Strategies was implemented in California classrooms in the 1990’s, it eliminated the need for special education referrals and resulted in a significant increase in the number of children qualifying for gifted education.
 8 Implementation of this program at ten New Zealand schools over the past decade has shown similarly impressive results.
 9

-There are other strategies and practices that would enhance classroom instruction and help to provide a supportive “dyslexia-friendly” environment.
+There are a broad range of strategies and practices that can enhance classroom instruction and help to provide a supportive “dyslexia-friendly” environment.
 The problem is that there doesn’t seem to be much interest from educators in exploring and developing them.
 The goal should not be to supplant or replace educational practices that work well for typically-developing children, but to provide an enhanced classroom environment that embraces differentiated instruction and is geared to enabling all children to succeed.
 It is understandable that educators will focus on “best practices” that seem to be effective for the majority of their students, but the needs of the minority who are dyslexic also need to be recognized and respected.

 - These researchers included Samuel T. Orton, now better-known for his pioneering work exploring dyslexia.
 See Kushner HI.
 Retraining left-handers and the aetiology of stuttering: the rise and fall of an intriguing theory.
 Laterality.
 2012;17(6):673-693.